sahays/sahays.github.io/_posts/2024-03-01-developing-partiql-postgres-extension.md

 ## Design and Architecture

-The "pgpartiql" extension will integrate PartiQL's comprehensive querying capabilities with PostgreSQL, enabling users to execute PartiQL queries encompassing relational and non-relational data within a PostgreSQL environment.
+The "pgpartiql" extension will integrate PartiQL's comprehensive querying capabilities with PostgreSQL.
 This integration facilitates a seamless experience for users working with complex data structures directly within their PostgreSQL databases.
 The architecture of "pgpartiql" is structured around several core components, each designed to translate and adapt PartiQL queries into a form that PostgreSQL can natively execute while maintaining high performance and compatibility with PostgreSQL's existing functionalities.

 ### Core Components